marvinruder/rating-tracker/README.md

 An environment with services for development purposes can quickly be created using the Docker Compose file in the [`dev`](/packages/backend/dev) folder.
 The `scripts` section in the [`package.json`](/package.json) provides helpful commands:

+-   Run `corepack enable` to have Corepack fetch and symlink the desired version of the `yarn` package manager.
 -   Run `yarn build:wasm` to build the WebAssembly utilities and create the `wasm` package.
 This requires [Rust](https://www.rust-lang.org) and [wasm-pack](https://rustwasm.github.io/wasm-pack/) to be installed.
 -   Run `yarn dev:tools` to start NGINX, PostgreSQL, Redis, Selenium and the Signal REST API.
 SSL Certificates and the Redis ACL file must be provided beforehand, and a Signal account must be created before starting the server (see [section Setup steps](#setup-steps) for details).
 The NGINX configuration might require adjustment to your situation.
 -   Run `yarn workspace @rating-tracker/backend prisma:generate` to generate the Prisma client.